 Even if a domain name is available, that doesn’t necessarily mean that it is safe to choose that name for your blog and purchase that domain.
 You should also check to see whether that blog name has already been registered as a trademark so that you can avoid accidentally infringing on someone else’s mark.

-To sum-up, your domain should represent your blog’s name and purpose.
+To sum up, your domain should represent your blog’s name and purpose.
 At the end of the day, there are no hard and fast rules.
 But before you deal with the single most important decision of your blogging career (aka the name of your blog!) take time to check these tips and choose a perfect domain name for your blog.
 Write down your topic keywords and then play with them around, to see the wondrous output.

-If you have come up with a niche and ready to get started, you can check below to see if your domain name is available:
+If you have come up with a niche and are ready to get started, you can check below to see if your domain name is available:

 Hey Folks, thanks for stopping by my blog!